yegor86/my-cloud-client/README.md

         $ cd my-cloud-client/
         $ npm install
     ```

-3. Install all dependences of a client side
+3. Install a bower

     ```bash
+        $ npm install -g bower
+    ```

+4. Install all dependences of a client side

+    ```bash
         $ bower install
     ```
-4. Install nodemon tool that will keep the node server from having to be restarted each time the code is changed:
+5. Install nodemon tool that will keep the node server from having to be restarted each time the code is changed:

     ```bash
         $ npm install -g nodemon
     ```
-5. Run a development version of the application
+6. Run a development version of the application

     ```bash
         $ npm start
     ```

-6. Check it works on port 3000.
+7. Check it works on port 3000.
 Follow the address (Make sure that port 3000 is not bound)

     [localhost:3000](http://localhost:3000)